Jurick62/Test-E-dostavka/README.md

 # Test-E-dostavka

 The project works with the following browsers: Google chrome, Firefox, Operà.
 To set up the configuration in the Tests directory, add the Constants file with the ".csv", ".xml" or ".xlsx" extension with the following fields:
 "tel" is the phone number of the registered account;
 "pass" - the password of the registered account;
 "fio" - last name, first name like "Last name \ r \ n \ First name";
 "url" - URL address of the start page;
 "wait" - time to wait in seconds, as text;
 "browser" - specify the name of one of the three browsers: "firefox", "opera" or "chrome";
-"path" - specify the path to the driver of the selected browser in the "package" folder of your project.

 Test repository of the "Test E-dostavka" project.
 Browser: Google Chrome.
 Version 84.0.4147.125, 64-bit.